nixknameee/nixknameee/README.md

 I'm studying Software Engeeniring at the Campus of 42 Ecole in Vienna.

-- 🔭 I’m currently working on the on my Cube3D Game and my StarUp Idea.
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning C and python.
 - 💬 Ask me about anything.